A Tsunami of Self-Care is Bearing Down on Healthcare. A 5-Step Rx

 The opportunities are ripe, but are you?
-Here’s what brands and retailers should consider in order to capture their share of this social movement toward self-care.
+Here’s what brands and retailers should consider.

 Answer these five questions right and the prognosis for your self-care initiative is excellent.
 Save shoppers time, while affording them complete control, and they’ll likely pay a little more for the service, and do so gladly.
 In return, they’ll feel smarter and less stressed – two healthy outcomes.

 Interested in reading more?
 Get in touch to buy our report Gotta See Virtual Tours “The Tsunami of Healthcare”.

 Sign up for Big Business of WELL Alerts - Stay informed about the innovators who are launching products, services, and retail space to capture consumer spending on wellness.
 Listen to WSL interviews with futurists who will lead WELL to the new space.